exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/after.md

 ```

 To prevent a class being inherited, add the [`sealed` modifier][sealed-classes].
-Some practitioners try to avoid inheriting from concrete classes (as discussed in the [SO question][pro-sealed])and the _sealed_ modifier supports this approach.
+Some practitioners try to avoid inheriting from concrete classes (as discussed in [this SO question][pro-sealed]) and the _sealed_ modifier supports this approach.
 On the other hand many C# developers consider them a hindrance to maintenance as discussed in some of the comments on [this question][anti-sealed].
 The advice is to use the sealed modifier sparingly until you have gained confidence in their use for your requirements.

 [abstract-keyword]: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract
 [virtual-keyword]: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/virtual